-We're seeing that neurologists, neuroradiologists and neurosurgeons are doing amazing things in the initial treatment of stroke patients, such as tPA (Tissue plasminogen activator - tPA - is given intravenously within three hours of a stroke to dissolve the clot and improve blood flow to the affected part of the brain)

-and other endovascular techniques to reduce the extent of the stroke.
-Their work is helping to minimize the disability of stroke survivors, thus the patients have greater rehabilitation potential and improved overall outcomes.
+We're seeing that neurologists, neuroradiologists and neurosurgeons are doing amazing things in the initial treatment of stroke patients, such as tPA.
+(Tissue plasminogen activator - tPA - is given intravenously within three hours of a stroke to dissolve the clot and improve blood flow to the affected part of the brain) and other endovascular techniques to reduce the extent of the acute stroke.
+Their work is helping to minimize the residual disability of stroke victims thus the patients have greater rehabilitation potential and improved overall outcomes.
 We see similar advancements in the management of TBI and SCI.

 The delivery system for rehabilitation itself will undergo changes.
 There is increasing insurance pressure to shorten the length of stays under current methods.
-We'll see more emphasis on outpatient care, including group sessions, as well as home health and telehealth models.
+We'll see more emphasis on outpatient care, including group sessions, as well as home-health and telehealth models.
 Patients will need to take charge of, and be more involved in, their own care.
 Examples of this at Brooks are our Neuro Recovery Centers (NRCs).
-Focusing on motor recovery, the NRCs have state-of-the-art equipment and technology staffed with expert clinicians, yet they have community and social elements that make them feel like the local gym.
+Focusing on motor recovery, the NRCs have state-of-the art equipment and technology staffed with expert clinicians, yet they have community and social elements that make them feel like the local gym.
+Our clinicians help members develop individualized programs based on their personal goals for recovery, as well as for general health and well-being.
 The NRCs can supplement current therapy sessions or serve as a continuation of therapy for long-term health benefits.